 However, bathing will not fully treat the disease, and sometimes neither will one ivermectin treatment.
 That’s why you have to do multiple treatments to kill the mite’s eggs.

-Furthermore, bathing can lead to more irritation on the wounds caused by itching.
+Furthermore, bathing can lead to more irritation on the wounds caused by itching by your guinea pig.

 Throughout the treatment process, as a pet owner, you should practice hygiene.
 Wash the animal frequently and ensure that their living space is also clean.